 Pre and Post Migration Solutions

-The Concept Searching platforms are used in all industries to migrate content to provide the basis for a re-usable enterprise repository to address metadata challenges and enable intelligent metadata enabled solutions.
+The Concept Searching technologies are used in all industries to migrate content to provide the basis for a re-usable enterprise repository to address metadata challenges and enable intelligent metadata enabled solutions.
 As an example, a professional services client using conceptClassifier for SharePoint identified 66,000 duplicates out of a total of 270,000 documents, representing a 24% reduction in disk space.
 In another example, a global supplier of automotive parts primary objective was to implement conceptClassifier for SharePoint to improve search for 147,000 business users.
 The first project was to migrate several millions documents. conceptClassifier for SharePoint was used for the pre and post migration, and for enabling concept based searching integrated with their existing search engine after the migration.
 The US Air Force has been a client for over twelve years and was one of the first clients to use the platforms for migration, and has successfully used the capabilities in multiple and diverse migration scenarios.

 To migrate document collections effectively, the text content of each document needs to be searched to determine its value.
 This cannot be done manually, as the volume is too high, and the consistency of human review and decision making is unreliable as well as costly.
-Using Concept Searching platforms, an intelligent approach to migration can be achieved.
+Using Concept Searching technologies, an intelligent approach to migration can be achieved.
 As content is migrated it is analyzed for organizationally defined descriptors and vocabularies, that will automatically classify the content to taxonomies, or optionally the SharePoint Term Store, and automatically apply organizationally defined workflows to process the content to the appropriate repository for review and disposition.
 Concept Searching migration capabilities include migrating from file stores to file stores, file stores to SharePoint, SharePoint to SharePoint, and provide the ability to define a custom action through the conceptTaxonomyWorkflow product.

 Moving to the cloud can provide a strong return on investment and enable ubiquitous access for end users, regardless of where they are located.

 But moving to a cloud environment, or even a hybrid environment, poses challenges with regards to applying a consistent information governance strategy across all environments.
-The Concept Searching platforms have been deployed in the cloud, including SharePoint Online and Amazon Web Services, and enables effective management of unstructured content by enforcing and extending an enterprises’ on-premises information governance policies within the cloud environment.
+The Concept Searching platforms have been deployed in the cloud, including Azure and Amazon Web Services, and enables effective management of unstructured content by enforcing and extending an enterprises’ on-premises information governance policies within the cloud environment.
 Metadata driven policy actions on content used in search, migration, identifying and securing sensitive information, or in the automatic declaration of documents of record, are some of the key capabilities available in a cloud environment. conceptTaxonomyWorkflow, an add-on product, provides the workflow capabilities and is available in all product platforms.